Aircraft routing and crew pairing: updated algorithms at Air France: Experimental results

 \subsection{Instances}

 Table~\ref{tab:subfleetInstance} describes six industrial instances of Air France.
 Each instance contains the legs of a fleet on a weekly horizon.
-The two first columns provide the name of the instance and the number of legs it contains.
-The next columns give the number of connections that can be done by airplanes, i.e.,~the number of ordered pair of legs $(\ell,\ell')$ that can be operated consecutively in a route, and the number of airplanes $n^{\mathrm{a}}$ available.
-The two last columns provide the number of connections that can be taken by crews, and the order of magnitude of the number of pairings in a good solution.
-These instances are large: for instance, the largest instance considered by \citet{mercier2007integrated} has 523 legs.
-Table~\ref{tab:ARandCPextractedInstances} provides six smaller artificial instances, which we have built by considering only a subset of the legs of the instance A318.
-Instances CP50, CP70, and CP90 are interesting pairing instances but make no sense for aircraft routing: they require a huge number of airplanes compared to the number of legs.
+The first two columns provide the name of the instance and the number of legs it contains.
+Columns ``Airplane connect.''~and ``Airplanes'' respectively give the number of connections that can be done by airplanes, i.e.,~the number of ordered pairs of legs $(\ell,\ell')$ that can be operated consecutively in a route, and the number $n^{\mathrm{a}}$ of airplanes available.
+Columns ``Crew connect.''~and ``Crew pairings'' respectively provide the number of connections that can be taken by crews, and the order of magnitude of the number of pairings in a good solution.
+Finally, column ``Short connect.''~gives the number of short connections available.
+These instances are large: For instance, the largest instance considered by \citet{mercier2005computational} has 707 legs, and the largest instance for the integrated problem in the literature~\citep{weide2010iterative} has 750 legs.

-Instance A318-9 (resp.~A320-fam) contains legs operated by A318 and A319 (resp.~A318, A319, A320, and A321) airplanes.
-As Air France crews can operate legs on planes of different subfleets on the same pairing, there is a common crew pairing problem for all these subfleets.
-But as the subfleet of an airplane is fixed, when we solve aircraft routing on these instances, we solve it separately for each subfleet.
+The instance A318-9 (resp.~A320-fam) contains the legs of the A318 and A319 (resp.~A318, A319, A320, and A321) instances, as well as a few extra ``fictitious'' legs.
+As Air France's crews can operate legs on planes of different subfleets on the same pairing, there is a common crew pairing problem for each of the instance A318-9 and~A320-fam.
+On the contrary, the subfleet of an airplane is fixed: An A318 does not become an A319.
+Hence, solving aircraft routing for multiple subfleets together consists in solving one separate problem for each subfleet.
+This is what we do when we solve aircraft routing instances within the integrated problem solution scheme for instances A318-9 and~A320-fam.